revelytix/backbone-nestify/README.md

 ### Container

 Conceptually speaking, a **container** is anything that can hold a nested value.
 It is a Model attribute which Nestify can use to nest attributes.
 It can be any of: `Backbone Model`, `Backbone Collection`, `Function`, `Array`, `Object`.

+All containers can be indexed using the [getter/setter syntax](#nestify-gettersetter-syntax).

 #### Array or Object